Ngonal/Networking-Lab-Portfolio/README.md

 - **`write`**, **`write memory`**, **`copy running-config startup-config`**
 Saves the active `running-config` (in RAM) to the `startup-config` (in NVRAM).
 All three commands perform the same function: copying the active (running) configuration in RAM to NVRAM so it is retained after a reboot.
 >💡 **Quick Tip(s):** The commands available and how you interact with the device’s operating system depend on the current CLI mode.
 There are also a number of hotkeys to better navigate the Cisco IOS / IOS XE CLI:
 > - Press `TAB` to autocomplete a partially typed command or keyword.
+If the abbreviation is unambiguous (e.g., `en` for `enable`), the OS accepts it without requiring the full command.
 > - Use the `UP` and `DOWN` arrow keys to navigate through command history.
 Press `ENTER` to execute a selected command..
 > - Press `Ctrl + A` to move the cursor to the beginning of the command line.
 > - Press `Ctrl + E` to move the cursor to the end of the command line.